hah23255/ai-prompt-dev-tools-01/project_journal/Implementation_Plan_Checklist.md

  [x] Create a .gitignore file to exclude node_modules/ and venv/.
  [x] Commit initial setup with message: "Initial project setup".

-1. Set Up Project Structure (0% complete)
-[ ] Create directories for src, ui, config, memory-bank, and tests.
-[x] Initialize the Git repository.
-[x] Create a README.md file with project description.
-[x] Create a .gitignore file to exclude node_modules/ and venv/.
-[ ] Commit initial setup with message: "Initial project setup".

-2. Develop User Interface Layer (0% complete)
+2. Develop User Interface Layer (100% complete) - 2025-05-03 9:41PM
-☐ [ ] In the ui/ directory, create index.html.
+ [x] In the ui/ directory, create index.html.
  • Verify that it includes a text area for prompt input, submit button, and output display.
-☐ [ ] Create styles.css in the ui/ directory for styling (e.g., font, dimensions).
+ [x] Create styles.css in the ui/ directory for styling (e.g., font, dimensions).
-☐ [ ] Create script.js to handle the fetch request on button click.
+ [x] Create script.js to handle the fetch request on button click.
-☐ [ ] Test the UI locally by loading index.html in a browser.
+ [x] Test the UI locally by loading index.html in a browser.

 3. Develop Orchestration Layer (CrewAI) (0% complete) ☐ [ ] In src/orchestrator/, create main.py.